"Please tell me your plan includes six cherries!" Elyse smirked.

 "Speaking of that, did you ever find out who was behind the request to buy the BLS software?"

-I shook my head, "No. It was some law firm in Indiana which was representing an anonymous client."
+I shook my head, "No. It was some law firm in Indiana that was representing an anonymous client."

 "Maybe there's something there."